Bahn-X/swift-composable-navigator/Documentation/Deeplinking.md

 }
 ```

-The url scheme representation are not tightly coupled to in-app `RoutingPaths` and only need to contain the information required to build up a valid routing path.
+The url scheme representation are not tightly coupled to in-app navigation path and only need to contain the information required to build up a valid navigation path.
 This mean, that even if the application's navigation tree changes, your deeplinks can stay the same and we only need to adjust the application's deeplink parsing on the client-side.

 In order to support this newly added `DeeplinkParser`, we need to add it to our `exampleApp` `DeeplinkParser`.
 And that's it.